 At this point, the ephemeral private keys of both parties are no more useful and can be safely deleted.
 However, the public keys must be kept to verify their authenticity later.

 The mutual consensus is obtained by comparing bytes sent by each parties (64 random bytes & ephemeral public keys).
-Note that the 64 random bytes are compared first.
 Here is an example of this consensus in python:

 Handshake Keys Derivation

 # key: already cryptographically strong pseudorandom key (minimum of 48 bytes) # label: abritray string # context: abritrary binary data def HKDF_expand_label(key, label, context): info = len(label).to_bytes(4, byteorder="big")+label.encode() if context is not None: info += len(context).to_bytes(4, byteorder="big")+context return hkdf_expand(key, info=info, length=48, hash=hashlib.sha384)

 handshake_secret which is the output of the HKDF Extract operation on the

 handshake_secret = hkdf_extract( salt=None, input_key_material=shared_secret )

 This value is therefore common to Alice and Bob.
 Now,

 handsake_hash, a SHA384 hash of all previous messages sent through the connection.
 For Alice and Bob to have the same